 Background: Font color:

 The body of Cole, the Auror who had been guarding the house, had been moved.
 From the time of death the Healers had given, they believed the Death Eaters had killed him before attacking Harry’s home but after breaking into the Ministry.
-He was outnumbered six to one, Harry thought.
+He had been outnumbered six to one, Harry thought.
 He hadn’t stood a chance.

 After sending Seamus back to work, a little more aggressively then he felt he should have, Harry remembered that the person responsible for all of the things that had happened that day was currently awaiting interrogation.

 Marietta looked up at him and said, more calmly then Harry was expecting “You know why.”
-Harry stared at Marietta, finally catching a glimpse at the blue eyes behind the hair.
+Harry stared at Marietta, finally catching a glimpse of the blue eyes behind the hair.
 “Ever since I grassed up your little gang, I have been treated like shit.”
-Harry continued to stare emotionless at her, feeling no pity for the traitor.
-“Evan after the war was over, word spread round of what I did to ‘the brave army who fought the Dark Lord’.
+Harry continued to stare emotionlessly at her, feeling no pity for the traitor.
+“Evan after the war was over, word spread around of what I did to ‘the brave army who fought the Dark Lord’.
 Do you know how hard it is to get a job when everyone is repulsed by you?
 My mother ended up persuading her bitch of a boss to take me on as her personal assistant.”
 She gave a small laugh as she said this.
-“Well, I was told I was her personal assistant, though I'm pretty sure the term ‘slave’ would have suited me better.
+“Well, I was told I was her personal assistant, though I'm pretty sure the term slave would have suited me better.
 She only took me on as a favour to my mother and from day one she felt nothing but contempt for me.”